Hunger reduces a soul to a body, and a body to an immobile necessity-seeking thing. It is one of the most ruinous desires we can have as humans.

 So what does the hungry man become in this vertiginous existence?
 He is more than impoverished; he is a human apart from human things.

-As a community, how do we not simply protect and care for him, but understand him?
+How do we not simply protect and care for him as a community but understand him?

-Two of the behaviors that set early humans apart were the systematic sharing of food and altruistic group defense.
-Other primates did very little of either, but, increasingly, hominids did, and those behaviors helped set them on an evolutionary path that produced the modern world.
+Two behaviors that set early humans apart were the systematic food sharing and altruistic group defense.
+Other primates did very little of either, but increasingly, hominids did, and those behaviors helped set them on an evolutionary path that produced the modern world.
 The earliest and most basic definition of community – of tribe – would be the group of people that you would both help feed, and help defend.
 A society that doesn’t offer its members the chance to act selflessly in these ways isn’t a society in any tribal sense of the word; it’s just a political entity that, lacking enemies, will probably fall apart on its own.

 From Sebastian Junger’s Tribe

-Junger’s identification of this communal connection based on physical nourishment and protection, is echoed by Erich Fromm’s sublime identification of the ways in which humans carry, express, and show love.
+Junger’s identification of this communal connection based on physical nourishment and protection echoes Erich Fromm’s sublime identification of how humans carry, express, and show love.

 Of these many-splendored loves, the mutual admiration we share with our kin is imperative.